Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Kansas City's games this season have gone over 55.5 points five of six times.
+- Kansas City and its opponents have combined to put up more than 55 points in five of six games this season.

-- Washington's games have gone over 55.5 points in three of five chances this season.
+- Washington's games have gone over 55 points in four of five chances this season.

-- The combined points per game average of the two teams, 55.4, is 0.1 points fewer than Sunday's over/under.
+- Sunday's over/under is 0.4 points lower than the two team's combined 55.4 points per game average.

-- This contest's over/under is 8.1 points fewer than the 63.6 these two squads combine to give up per game in 2020.
+- The 63.6 points per game these two squads have allowed to opponents this season are 8.6 more than the 55 total in this contest.

-- The average total in Chiefs games this season is 54.4, 1.1 points fewer than Sunday's over/under of 55.5.
+- Chiefs games have an average total of 54.4 points this season, 0.6 fewer than Sunday's over/under.

 Chiefs stats and trends

-- Thus far this season Kansas City has one win against the spread.
+- Thus far this year Kansas City has one win against the spread.

-- The Chiefs have covered the spread once this season when favored by 6.5 points or more (in two chances).
+- The Chiefs have been favored by 7 points or more two times this season and covered the spread in one of them.

-- Kansas City's games this year have gone over the total in four out of six opportunities (66.7%).
+- Kansas City's games this year have hit the over four times in six opportunities (66.7%).

 - The Chiefs rack up just 0.2 fewer points per game (30.8) than the Football Team allow (31).

-- Kansas City is 1-2 against the spread and 2-1 overall this season when the team scores more than 31 points.
+- Kansas City is 1-2 against the spread and 2-1 overall in games when it scores more than 31 points.

-- Kansas City is 1-1 against the spread and 1-1 overall when the team picks up more than 407.8 yards.
+- In games that Kansas City picks up over 407.8 yards, the team is 1-1 against the spread and 1-1 overall.

-- This year, the Chiefs have turned the ball over 11 times, seven more than the Football Team's takeaways (4).
+- The Chiefs have turned the ball over seven more times (11 total) than the Football Team have forced a turnover (4) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with Washington.